-BlackBerry maker Research In Motion Ltd. (RIM) last week announced its latest device, the Curve, with enough bells and whistles to entice consumer smartphone users, further blurring the lines between devices designed for business and those built for
+BlackBerry maker Research In Motion Ltd. (RIM) last week announced its latest device, the Curve, with enough bells and whistles to entice consumer smartphone users, further blurring the lines between devices designed for business and those built for pleasure.

 While taking a somewhat consumer-focused tack is nothing new for BlackBerry -- the Pearl and 8800 are prime examples -- the Curve is the first to clearly include functions and tools that could potentially have little or no use behind enterprise walls but are still likely to find their way into corporate America.

 "We're finding a lot of crossover appeal," said David Heit, director of enterprise product management for RIM, noting that the days of toting around a work device and a personal device in a Batman-style utility belt are long gone.
 "The less technology I have to carry with me, the better off I am."